 How to buy it

-The book is available postage-free directly from the publisher, De Gruyter – click here.
+The book is available from all good bookshops including Amazon (at this link) and postage-free directly from the publisher, De Gruyter – click here.